-- Pay for any lease beyond the project period. - Provide treatment and/or recovery services. - Pay for the purchase or construction of any building or structure to house any part of the program. - Provide residential, inpatient treatment or hospital-based detoxification services. - Cover unallowable costs associated with the use of federal funds to fund EBP. - Other sources of funds may be used for unallowable costs (e.g. meals, sporting events, entertainment).
-Other support is defined as funds or resources, whether federal, non-federal, or institutional, in direct support of activities through fellowships, gifts, prizes, or in-kind donations. - Make direct payments to individuals to induce them to enter prevention services. - Meals are unallowable.
+- Pay for any lease beyond the project period. - Provide treatment and/or recovery services. - Pay for the purchase or construction of any building or structure to house any part of the program. - Provide residential, inpatient treatment or hospital-based detoxification services. - Cover unallowable costs associated with the use of federal funds to fund EBP/II. - Make direct payments to individuals to induce them to enter prevention services.

+• Meals are unallowable.
 Grant funds may be used for light snacks, not to exceed \$3.00 per person.

-Applications funded by this RFP are required to comply with the following Term and Condition regarding restrictions on lobbying:
+Applications funded by this RFP with federal funds are required to comply with the following Term and Condition regarding restrictions on lobbying: